 And they let go of the arrow at almost exactly the same time, both pairs of eyes watching it sail through the air past the same obstacles yet again until it sank into the middle of the tree.
 Matthew watched it for a few seconds to make sure it didn't fall like the last one did, and when it didn't, he grinned.

 "Thanks, Karis," he said, bringing the bow down.
-Suddenly his grin fell when he realized her hand was still clasped over his.
+Suddenly his grin fell, shock replacing it, when he realized her hand was still clasped over his.
 "Uh.."

 She retracted it quickly.
 "Sorry!"